Poecilia vandepolli: Population patterns

-The mollies are common in sheltered lagoons and inner bays, particularly in localities with mangroves.
-Their population in these saltwater habitats is small, likely due to high predation, but crucial because of its stability.
-Most of the freshwater pools and all the ephemeral streams inhabited by the mollies vanish during the dry season, causing mass mortalities and essentially purging the islands of freshwater animals.
-Once the torrential rain flooding commences, the chemical cue from the surface runoff laden with terrestrial organic compounds attracts the mollies from the sea to colonize the reemergent freshwater systems, where they reproduce quickly.
+The population of Poecilia vandepolli in saltwater habitats is small, likely due to high predation, but crucial because of its stability.
+Most of the freshwater pools and all the ephemeral streams inhabited by mollies vanish during the dry season, essentially purging the islands of freshwater animals.
+When the rains return and trigger floods, surface runoff laden with terrestrial organic compounds spurs mollies from the sea to frantically swim against the current to colonize the reemergent freshwater systems; there they reproduce rapidly.
+The attraction to inland water, regardless of its salinity, has been demonstrated in laboratory tests.

+There is a slight genetic difference between Aruban and Curaçaoan molly populations, but no genetic subdivision within each island, reflecting annual recolonization from the sea.
+An exception is Aruba's Fontijn spring, a perennial freshwater source on the wave-battered north coast.
+Isolated by high-energy coastal conditions, Fontijn mollies are as genetically distinct from other Aruban populations as Aruban populations are from those in Curaçao.